Our trusty, fruity rye sourdough starter culture

 Day 3: Your mixture should now be getting active.
 Mine did more than double in size during the last 24 hours.
 If your mixture is not very active yet, throw away half of the mixture and repeat the directions of day 2 again.
 The smell of your mixture should be a little nicer at this stage.
 When your mixture is active, throw away two third of the mixture and add 30ml of water and 30g of whole grain rye flour, stir with a clean spoon for 30 seconds and store at room temperature.
 Stir the mixture 2 or 3 times a day for 10 seconds.

 This is called refreshing or feeding your starter.
-By throwing out half of your mixture and adding new rye flour you give the starter fresh food (the rye flour) to work on, so all your new yeast and bacteria can get ‘stronger’ and multiply again.
+By throwing out part of your mixture and adding new rye flour you give the starter fresh food (the rye flour) to work on, so all your new yeast and bacteria can get ‘stronger’ and multiply again.
 You also dilute the alcohol and the acid they produce so the yeast and bacteria do not ‘poison’ themselves.

 Day 4: Your starter should now be fully active and strong enough to double or triple in size during a 24 hours time period.
 We need to refresh it again before we can use this starter because the acid producing bacteria need more time to develop than the yeast.
 So throw away two third of the mixture and add 30ml of water and 30g of whole grain rye flour, stir with a clean spoon for 30 seconds and store at room temperature.

-The starter is now 36 hours old and has tripled over the past 12 hours after feeding
+The starter is now 36 hours old and has doubled or tripled over the past 12 hours after feeding

 How to maintain your starter